tigoe/LightProjects/spectrometers/readme.md

 Below, you'll see how to get output from your spectrometer via multiple means:
 * UART serial to [p5.js](https://p5js.org)
 * WiFi and MQTT to an MQTT broker, with a p5.js client
+* Bluetooth LE to a Chrome browser, with a p5.js client

 ## The AS7341 Sensor